wellyshen/react-cool-form/docs/getting-started/validation-guide.md

     defaultValues: { username: "", email: "", password: "" },
     onSubmit: (values) => console.log("onSubmit: ", values),
   });
-  // By default, the errors of untouched fields are filtered out, which helps the user focus on typing without being annoyed
+  // We can enable the "errorWithTouched" option to filter the error of an un-blurred field
-  // You can disable this feature by setting the "filterUntouchedError" option to false const errors = getState("errors", { filterUntouchedError: true });
+  // Which helps the user focus on typing without being annoyed by the error message const errors = getState("errors", { errorWithTouched: true }); // Default is "false"

   return (
     <form ref={form} noValidate>